Totolosa/Hotel_Reservation_API/README.md

 ```
 - PATCH : http://localhost:3000/client/
   - Update client infos
-  - The email of the client requestor is needed + all the infos that need to be updated (firstname, lastname...)
+  - Return the client updated
   - DTO the use in the Body of request:
 ```
     "emailRequestor": string,